acbsp/bonafide.guru/en/contents.rst

    <hr class="acdclass" />

-Srila Prabhupada is accused in INATTENTIVENESS
+|SP| is accused in INATTENTIVENESS
 ============================================================================

 Reports from Bangalore boardroom meetings of His Holiness Jayapataka